dortania/OpenCore-Install-Guide/config-laptop.plist/ivy-bridge.md

 **Sandy/IvyBridge Hybrids:**

-Some laptops from this era came with a mixed chipset setup, using Ivy Bridge CPUs with Sandy Bridge chipsets which creates issues with macOS since it expects a certain IMEI ID that it doesn't find and would get stuck at boot, to fix this we need to fake the IMEI's IDs in these models
+Some laptops from this era came with a mixed chipset setup, using Ivy Bridge CPUs with Sandy Bridge chipsets which creates issues with macOS since it expects a certain [IMEI](https://en.wikipedia.org/wiki/Intel_Management_Engine) ID that it doesn't find and would get stuck at boot(As Apple's iGPU drivers require an [IMEI device](https://en.wikipedia.org/wiki/Intel_Management_Engine)), to fix this we need to fake the IMEI's IDs in these models

 * To know if you're affected check if your CPU is an Intel Core ix-3xxx and your chipset is Hx6x (for example a laptop with HM65 or HM67 with a Core i3-3110M) through tools like AIDA64.
 * In your config add a new PciRoot device named `PciRoot(0x0)/Pci(0x16,0x0)`